Activities at offices outside Japan and other activities

-Mizuho is implementing a wide range of efforts to support the need to improve financial literacy in countries around the world.
+Mizuho is implementing a wide range of efforts to support the need to improve financial literacy in countries around the world including.

 Details of main initiatives

-- Implementing workplace experience field trips and financial classes targeting Japanese schools
+- Offering workplace experience field trips and financial classes targeting Japanese schools and local school

-- Implementing lectures relating to finances and economics targeting local area universities
+- Delivering lectures relating to finance and economics at universities

-Mizuho's New York area employees share their knowledge, expertise and enthusiasm as volunteers year round.
-From January to July 2016, Mizuho has partnered with local nonprofits at least once a month to provide training and assistance to economically disadvantaged middle and high school students totaling almost 150 hours.
-Seventy–three employees educated students about personal financial responsibility and workforce readiness, covering a range of subjects such as how to pay for college, personal money management, basic entrepreneurship, as well as resume preparation and interview skills.
+Mizuho's New York area employees share their knowledge, expertise and enthusiasm as volunteers year–round.
+During 2018, Mizuho partnered with local nonprofits at least once a month to provide training and assistance to underserved students and adults totaling about 550 hours.
+162 Mizuho employees educated students about personal financial responsibility and workforce readiness, covering a range of subjects such as how to pay for college, personal money management, basic entrepreneurship, as well as resume preparation and interview skills.

 Initiatives geared toward teachers

 With the aim of spreading financial tuition across many more educational front lines, Mizuho implements a raft of initiatives geared toward teaching staff.